 Conricus’ statements echoed an earlier assessment by Maj.
 Gen. Tamir Hyman, the Chief of the IDF’s Military Intelligence Directorate (Aman).
 On December 11, 2018 Maj.
 Gen. Hyman told a session of the Knesset’s Foreign Affairs and Defense Committee that despite Hezbollah developing its missile capabilities it did not “possess the industrial capability to convert and produce precision weapons.”

 In April 2021, the U.S. Defense Intelligence Agency assessed that Soleimani’s death “degraded Iran’s relations with its array of partners and proxies in the region because he was the primary interlocutor with many regional groups.”
 It also predicted that Qaani would be more likely than Soleimani “to delegate responsibilities, including to his deputy Mohammad Hejazi.”
 This assessment was likely made due to Hejazi’s seniority and formidable stature in the Iranian system.

 Mohammad Hejazi’s life and military career demonstrated that he was well-equipped to handle the daily command of the Quds Force.
 His extensive experience on several battlefronts—both domestic and foreign—uniquely positioned him to handle the tasks of the IRGC’s foreign operations arm, including recruitment for Tehran’s proxies, improving their armed capabilities, and training them in the counterinsurgency roles that proved vital to Iran’s victories in Syria and Iraq.
-In addition, Hejazi’s stature within the Iranian regime—his experience working directly with Khamenei and his multiple roles within the top brass of the IRGC—made him a potential successor to Qaani.
+In addition, Hejazi’s stature within the Iranian regime—his experience working directly with Khamenei and his multiple roles within the upper echelon of the IRGC—made him a potential successor to Qaani.
 For these reasons, Hejazi’s passing, combined with Soleimani’s demise, represented the loss of institutional memory and skill for the Quds Force.